7 minute read

 sudo chown clash:clash /usr/local/bin/clash

-1. Create or modify /etc/systemd/system/clash.service, which define user as clash
+1. Create or modify the service file at /etc/systemd/system/clash.service to define the user as clash:

 [Unit]